 How to wax oak furniture

-How to clean oak furniture
+Cleaning oak furniture

 The wax will form a protective layer on the oak, so for everyday cleaning, just wipe the surface down with a clean, damp cloth, or use cleaning products specifically designed for hardwood.
 For concentrated spills that might stain, blot the liquid with a clean, soft and slightly damp cloth.
-If you discover a set in stain that you haven’t noticed before, it’s best to contact a professional furniture restorer.
+If you discover a set-in stain that you haven’t noticed before, it’s best to contact a professional furniture restorer.

 Keeping oak happy